TEAMMATES/teammates/docs/staticAnalysis.md

 ```
 ./gradlew installEslint

-# Alternatively, if you want to install the ESLint module globally, use the install command manually
+# Alternatively, if you want to install the ESLint module globally, use the install command manually to install both eslint and eslint-plugin-json
-# Remember to use the correct tool version
+# Remember to use the correct tool and plugin version
-npm install -g eslint@{version}
+npm install -g eslint@{version} eslint-plugin-json@{version}

-# Install eslint-plugin-json for eslint
-npm install -g eslint-plugin-json
 ```

 #### Installing ESLint from within IntelliJ